Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu: History

 Following these announcements, the Indian Council of Agricultural Research (ICAR) constituted a committee popularly known as the Madan Committee.
 The Committee recommended, in principle, the establishment of the separate Agricultural University for Jammu.
 Accordingly, the Sher-e-Kashmir University of Agricultural Sciences & Technology Act of 1982 was amended by the State legislature providing for a separate Agricultural University by the same name (SKUAST of Jammu).

+Rankings

+The NIRF (National Institutional Ranking Framework) ranked it 20th among Agriculture institutes in India in 2024.